ngafar/flickrGroups-dl/readme.md

 ## Installation

-Simply clone this repository as you would normally do:
+Ensure you have Python 3.6+ installed, then simply clone this repository as you would normally do:

 ```
 git clone https://github.com/ngafar/flickrGroups-dl.git